Sophie Nenadovic

-Sophie Nenadovic (born 8 April 1998) is an Australian football (soccer) player, who currently plays for Newcastle Jets in the Australian W-League.
+Sophie Nenadovic (born 8 April 1998) is an Australian football (soccer) player, who last played for Central Coast Mariners in the Australian A-League Women.
+She has previously played for Newcastle Jets.
 She was first selected in the Young Matilda's side at the age of 15.

 Career

-At the age of 15, Nenadovic played her debut game in the W-league for Newcastle Jets in 2013.
+At the age of 15, Nenadovic played her debut game in the W-League for Newcastle Jets in 2013.
 She was subbed in with 15 minutes remaining against Sydney FC.

-Later in the 2013/2014 season, she scored her first W-league goal against Perth Glory.
+Later in the 2013–14 W-League season, she scored her first league goal against Perth Glory.

+In September 2023, Nenadovic joined Central Coast Mariners.
+At the end of her contract she left the club in July 2024.